Review: Like Han and the Millenium Falcon, Isamu likes to stick to what he knows

 Under all the trays you’ll also find:

-Items in blue represent accessories only included in one release.
-Another way I could have written the YF-19 parts list would have been “it’s everything that Arcadia included plus a fold drive, display stand, heavy arm cannon, fixed posed hands, and pinpoint barrier punch, but without the stickers because all the details are already painted on the toy and without leg cavity fillers but you won’t miss those.”
-The one thing that is obviously missing is the a cover for the rear seat to make the YF-19 appear a single seat vehicle like it does for the first half of Macross Plus.
+Items in blue represent accessories unique to each release.
+Another way I could have written the Full Set parts list would have been “it’s everything that Arcadia included plus a fold drive, display stand, heavy arm cannon, fixed posed hands, and pinpoint barrier punch, but without the stickers because all the details are already painted on the toy and without leg cavity fillers but you won’t miss those.”
+The one thing that is obviously missing is the a cover for the rear seat to make the YF-19 appear a single-seat vehicle like it does for the first half of Macross Plus.
 The display stand included with the YF-19 has the generic base that Bandai has included with numerous other releases rather than the ‘SMS’ base that comes with the VF-19Advance and a wider fighter mode cradle to accommodate attachment of the heavy arm cannon.

 Charm & Collectability: (4/5)